kevinrodbe/library/content/01-recap-intro.md

             DELETE /zombies/:id(.:format)      zombies#destroy
 ```

-Supposed that on our API, we want to limit the actions that can be performed on zombies.
-The `resources` method can take an options hash as its second argument.
+Suppose we want to limit the actions that can be performed on the zombies resources.
+The `resources` method takes an options hash as its second argument.
 Two options that we can use to control which actions we want to allow on the resources are `only` and `except`.

 ```ruby
 resources :zombie, only: :index